sage-code/eve/manual/system-lib.md

 ## Standard read

 Standard read is stream data (often text) going into a program.
-The program requests data transfers by use of the read operation.
+The program request data transfers by use of the read operation.
 Not all programs require stream read.
 A program may take command-line arguments, but perform their operations without any stream data read.

 Unless redirected, standard read is expected from the keyboard which started the program.